Computing Weighted Subset Transversals in $H$-Free Graphs: Introduction

 \section{Introduction}

-For a graph \emph{transversal} problem, one seeks to find a small set of vertices within a given graph that intersects every subgraph of a specified kind.
-Two problems of this type are {\sc Feedback Vertex Set} and {\sc Odd Cycle Transversal}, where the objective is to find a small set $S$ of vertices that intersects, respectively, every cycle and every cycle containing an odd number of vertices.
-One can also think of these problems in the graph modification paradigm: when~$S$ is deleted from the graph, what remains is a forest or a bipartite graph, respectively.
+For a \emph{transversal} problem, one seeks to find a small set of vertices within a given graph that intersects every subgraph of a specified kind.
+Two problems of this type are {\sc Feedback Vertex Set} and {\sc Odd Cycle Transversal}, where the objective is to find a small set~$S$ of vertices that intersects, respectively, every cycle and every cycle with an odd number of vertices.
+Equivalently, when $S$ is deleted from the graph, what remains is a forest or a bipartite graph, respectively.

-For a graph \emph{subset transversal} problem, one is given both a graph and a subset $T$ of the vertex set and the objective is to find a small set of vertices that intersects every subgraph of a specified kind \emph{that also contains a vertex of $T$}.
-Let us give some definitions before describing a further generalization of these two problems.
-For a graph~$G=(V,E)$ and a set~$T \subseteq V$, an {\it (odd) $T$-cycle} is a cycle of $G$ (with an odd number of vertices) that intersects~$T$.
-A set $S_T\subseteq V$~is a {\it $T$-feedback vertex set} or an {\it odd $T$-cycle transversal} of $G$ if $S_T$ has at least one vertex of, respectively, every $T$-cycle or every odd $T$-cycle.
-Examples are displayed in Figure~\ref{f-example}.
+For a \emph{subset transversal} problem, we are also given a vertex subset~$T$ and we must find a small set of vertices that intersects every subgraph of a specified kind \emph{that also contains a vertex of $T$}.
+An {\it (odd) $T$-cycle} is a cycle of the graph (with an odd number of vertices) that intersects~$T$.
+A set $S_T\subseteq V$~is a {\it $T$-feedback vertex set} or an {\it odd $T$-cycle transversal} of a graph $G=(V,E)$ if $S_T$ has at least one vertex of, respectively, every $T$-cycle or every odd $T$-cycle; see also Fig.~\ref{f-example}.
 A \emph{(non-negative) weighting} of $G$ is a function $w: V\to \mathbb{R}^+$.
-For $v \in V$, we say that $w(v)$ is the \emph{weight} of $v$, and for a subset $S \subseteq V$, the weight $w(S)$ of $S$ is the sum of the weights of the vertices in~$S$.
+For $v \in V$, $w(v)$ is the \emph{weight} of $v$, and for $S \subseteq V$, the weight $w(S)$ of $S$ is the sum of the weights of the vertices in~$S$.
 In a \emph{weighted subset transversal} problem the task is to find a transversal whose weight is less than a prescribed bound.
 We study the following problems:

-\problemdef{{\sc Weighted Subset Feedback Vertex Set}} {a graph $G$, a subset $T\subseteq V(G)$, a non-negative vertex weighting~$w$ of $G$ and an integer $k\geq 1$.} {does $G$ have a $T$-feedback vertex set $S_T$ with $|w(S_T)|\leq k$?}
+\problemdef{{\sc Weighted Subset Feedback Vertex Set}} {a graph $G$, a subset $T\subseteq V(G)$, a non-negative vertex weighting~$w$ of $G$ and an integer $k\geq 1$.} {does $G$ have a $T$-feedback vertex set $S_T$ with $w(S_T)\leq k$?}

-\problemdef{{\sc Weighted Subset Odd Cycle Transversal}} {a graph $G$, a subset $T\subseteq V(G)$, a non-negative vertex weighting~$w$ of $G$ and an integer $k\geq 1$.} {does $G$ have an odd $T$-cycle transversal $S_T$ with $|w(S_T)|\leq k$?}
+\problemdef{{\sc Weighted Subset Odd Cycle Transversal}} {a graph $G$, a subset $T\subseteq V(G)$, a non-negative vertex weighting~$w$ of $G$ and an integer $k\geq 1$.} {does $G$ have an odd $T$-cycle transversal $S_T$ with $w(S_T)\leq k$?}